-Treatment for Interstitial Lung Disease
+Interstitial Lung Disease Program at NYM

-The diagnosis of ILD is made after physicians at the Institute for Asthma and Lung Diseases at New York Methodist take a medical history, conduct a physical exam, and order tests which may include chest x-ray, pulmonary function tests, exercise tests, a special type of bronchoscopy (an exam of the airways in the lung using a flexible, lighted tube called a bronchoscope) to check inflamed cells in the lung, blood tests, and open lung biopsy.
-Treatment can include medication and, if known, eliminating the source of the problem.
+At New York Methodist, the diagnosis of interstitial lung disease is made after physicians at the Institute for Asthma and Other Lung Diseases take a medical history, conduct a physical exam, and review the results of tests, which may include a chest x-ray, blood tests, pulmonary function tests, exercise tests, a special type of bronchoscopy to check inflammatory cells in the lung, and surgical lung biopsy, all of which are available at New York Methodist Hospital.

 For more information, call 718.780.5835.